If you have coarse grass ruining the appearance of your lawn then chances are that it’s Annual Meadow Grass, or AMG, or

 Worm casts are incredibly fertile and provide the perfect place for weeds and weed grasses to germinate and grow.

 Reduce worm activity by regularly removing fallen leaves from your lawn with a garden vacuum as often as you can.

 It might also be worth applying a product called Cast Clear.

-This is a product that contains nutrients which are proven to reduce worm activity on the surface.
+This is a product that contains nutrients that are proven to reduce worm activity on the surface.
 It doesn’t kill the worms, just prevents them from depositing their casts on the surface.